isomerpages/mlaw-corp/news/press-releases/_posts/2015-06-29-Appointment-of-new-board-members-to-the-Singapore-Land-Authority.md

 ---
-layout: post
-title:  Appointment of new board members to the Singapore Land Authority
+title: 'Appointment of new board members to the Singapore Land Authority'
 permalink: /news/press-releases/SLA-board-members-2015
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 29 Jun 2015 Posted in [Press releases](/news/press-releases)